 3.2 Configuration Panel

-Below the signal source window is the Magnitude plot configuration window.
+The first side panel control block is the Magnitude plot configuration window.
 By default, the units are decibels with a ceiling of 10dB and a floor of -90dB.
 These parameters can be changed by selecting the drop-down menus labeled Units, Top, and Bottom, respectively.

 Below the Phase plot configuration window are two Custom measurement windows.
 By default, these windows are deselected.
 To add a custom measurement, click the selection box on the left side of the custom window name and that window will be added to the plot plane.
 To change the scale, units, and name for the window, click Gear icon () and update the Scale, Units, and Name fields.
 To change the range of the plot, click on or type into the Top and Bottom fields.
 Click the bottom button to change or program a custom measurement.
 By default, Custom channel 1 is set to measure a Real value and Custom channel 2 is set to measure an Imaginary value.